Meet the beloved former college coach tasked with staging the Australian Open in a pandemic

 How does a 38-year-old former kid from Tulsa (Martin) wind up extolling a 58-year-old former kid born in Durban, South Africa, and schooled in Johannesburg and then among the absurdly gorgeous wineries of Stellenbosch and then Texas?
 Sports brim with that kind of thing, of course.

 So in the early 1990s in the tennis afterthought of Champaign, Ill., athletic director Ron Guenther, that old Illini offensive lineman, hired Tiley to run a tennis center, then as interim tennis coach, then as actual tennis coach.
 Here was a sport with a hell of a hegemony: Forty-two of the 43 titles from 1960 to 2002 went to Stanford (17), Southern California (11½), UCLA (9½) or Georgia (four).
-Opposing coaches wishing to dissuade prodigies from attending Illinois easily could sneer at cold weather, charmless indoor courts, traditionless tradition or flatland that can give the sense of a place one would film a movie about a tornado.
+Opposing coaches wishing to dissuade prodigies from attending Illinois easily could sneer at cold weather, charmless indoor courts, traditionless tradition or flatland that can give the sense of a place you would film a movie about a tornado.

 Illinois went 4-23 and 0-10 in the Big Ten in 1992-93, then 13-15, 17-11, 13-11, 18-10, 21-6 and 28-4.
 By 2002-03, in a season Ram said felt like a “culmination,” the Illini went 32-0, the first half of 64 straight wins.